Clairewambani/superheroes-claire-wambani/README.md

 Import the provided Postman collection (`challenge-2-superheroes.postman_collection.json`) into Postman to test the endpoints.

+## Authors
+Claire Wambani

 ## License

-This project is licensed under Claire Wambani.
+This project is licensed under MIT.